elisiariocouto/jsonschema-markdown/README.md

   --examples-format [text|yaml|json]
                                   Format of the examples in the output.
                                   [default: text]
+  --sort-yaml-keys / --no-sort-yaml-keys
+                                  Sort keys in YAML examples.
+Only applies when --examples-format is yaml.  [default:
+                                  no-sort-yaml-keys]
   --version                       Show the version and exit.
   --help                          Show this message and exit.